zschreib/tool-instructions/docs/embedding.md

 ## Visualization embedding output using UMAP for dimensionality reduction.

-### For the general use of UMAP you can move here for a basic introduction of how to process your embedding output.
+### General use of UMAP

+Basic introduction of how to process your embedding output.

 ```
 cd embedding-tutorial/umap_template